Johns Hopkins Commencement History

 What is the importance of the mace and chain?

 The Chain – University President Ronald J. Daniels will wear the presidential insignia signifying the authority vested in the president by the board of trustees.
-Designed by Baltimore silversmith Henry Powell Hopkins, Jr., it is a chain of sterling silver links worn around the neck.
-Portraits of The Johns Hopkins University presidents are engraved on the faces of the links.
-On the reverse, the names and dates of office of each president are engraved.
+Designed by Baltimore silversmith Henry P. Hopkins III, it is a chain of sterling silver links worn around the neck.
+The names and years of office for each Johns Hopkins University president are engraved on the faces of the links.
 Blank links for future use are included.
-The university seal completes the design.
-Milton S. Eisenhower wore the presidential insignia for the first time at Johns Hopkins’ 1966 Commencement ceremony.

 The Mace – The university mace, carried by the chief marshal, was first used at the 1954 Commemoration Day Ceremony.
 Eight symbols are hand-wrought in sterling silver on an ebony staff, representing our cultural development from ancient times, through the Middle Ages and the Renaissance, to the modern era.